-The Route 10 Shuttle is a free and flexible service that was launched in January 2004 for Essex County residents to access employment along the Route 10 corridor in East Hanover at businesses such as Target, Novartis, Foremost, Babies R Us and Courtyard by Marriott.
-The service is funded by Essex County.
-The shuttle operates from the NJ Transit bus stop located at the intersection of Route 10 and New Murray Road (Burger King).
-Reservations must be made at least 24 hours in advance by calling (866) 208-1307.
+The Route 10 Shuttle is a free and flexible service launched in January 2004 for Essex County residents to access employment along the Route 10 corridor in East Hanover at Target, Novartis, Foremost, Babies R Us, and Courtyard by Marriott.
+Essex County funds the service.
+The shuttle operates from the NJ Transit bus stop located at Route 10 and New Murray Road (Burger King).
+Riders must make reservations at least 24 hours in advance by calling (866) 208-1307.